anandu06dev/ng4StarterKit/README.md

 - `View Model`: This object represents data required by a view.
 It does not represent a real world object.
 - `Domain Model`: This object represents data and logic related to the business domain.

-The view model and domain model should have different schemas to hold the domain model agnostic of view.
+The view model and domain model should have different schemas to hold the domain model agnostic of the view.

 **» Implementation patterns**<br/>